arturscheiner/kuberverse/README.md

 #### k8s-kubeadm-full

 This is the **full lab** created for those who wants to install a k8s cluster using the kubeadm method but wish to optimize even more the time.
-This template installs and bootstraps automatically a full cluster with the **calico** networking interface. this is the full cluster build that I have created to optimize your study time.
-Use this if you with to bootstrap a new cluster from zero but do not to run all the commands to bring the cluster up.
-The end result here is a full-cluster up and running so that you can continue your studies.
-Useful for those that have decided to "vagrant destroy -f" the previous cluster.
+This template installs and bootstraps automatically a full cluster with the **calico** networking interface.
+This is the full cluster build that I have created to optimize your study time.

 ##### Use it if: #####

+- you want a very, very, very easy way to bring a cluster up and running in a couple of minutes;
-- you have studied a lot the steps involved on a k8s cluster using the kubeadm method;
+- you have studied a lot, the steps involved in the k8s cluster configuration using the kubeadm method;
 - you´re curious and wish to put your hands on a cluster without being involved in the configuration steps but wants to play with _kubectl_;
 - you´re tired to install and configure all the components necessary to bring a cluster up;
 - you wish to get a coffe while the hard work is done automatically for you;